JonoSax/weather-app/README.md

 # Weather App

-This project is a weather application that allows users to search for current weather conditions based on city names.
+This project is a weather application that allows users to search for current weather conditions by either searching for a location place or scrolling through the map.
 It utilizes the OpenWeatherMap API to fetch weather data and Mapbox for displaying geographical information.

 ## Features